 *The following programs are excluded from this requirement: BA, BS, BA/MPH, BS/MPH, MS, MD/MPH, JD/MPH, EMPH, PhD and DrPH.

-DSPH MPH students complete public health practice activities throughout their curriculum.
+Dornsife MPH students complete public health practice activities throughout their curriculum.
 The formal practice requirement is the Applied Practical Experience (APE).
 This experience constitutes a supervised, hands-on public health opportunity within a public health practice setting alongside one of DSPH’s community partner organizations, at a student’s current workplace, or any approved external site.
-For all MPH programs, the APE must result in the creation of three CEPH Foundational Competencies and two Major Competencies. .
-The APE for most programs requires approximately 120 hours of dedicated time and is distinct from the Integrated Learning Experience (ILE) and requires collaboration with an external organization.
-Please review the listed resources for APE below.

 Note: All students interested in engaging in a project at their workplace must complete tasks that are outside of their current job duties.
 The APE may be combined with the Independent Study if it is an internship or a consulting project, or it may be a separate experience.
-(Note: the experience that is solely research within an academic institution may not satisfy program requirements.)
+(The experience that is solely research within an academic institution may not satisfy program requirements.)

 APE Timelines